jfcrenshaw/lgsm/README.md

 I ported that work over here, where I am now handling dependencies with poetry, and controlling the workflow with snakemake.

 To install, clone this repo, and from the root directory, run `poetry install`.
+Then download the data files stored in the Github releases.

 If you want to enable GPU support for Jax with CUDA, run

 ```bash